-Regularly check that the muffler is securely
+Regularly check that the muffler is securely attached to the chain saw.

-If the muffler on your saw

-arrestor mesh this must

-be cleaned regularly.
-A

-blocked mesh will cause

-the engine to overheat and may lead to serious
+If the muffler on your saw is fitted with a spark arrestor mesh this must be cleaned regularly.
+A blocked mesh will cause the engine to overheat and may lead to serious damage.

-Never use a muffler if

-the spark arrestor mesh

-is missing or defective.
+Never use a muffler if the spark arrestor mesh is missing or defective.